onderk-motion/Automation-Blocks-Tools/README.md

 # Fit to Comp Width (Protect Y Position)
-Default Fit to Comp Width change position of selected layer and move to center of the compostion.
-With this #AutomationBlocksAe tool, Y positioın won't change.
+The "Default Fit to Comp Width" command change position of selected layer and moves to center of the composition.
+With this #AutomationBlocksAe tool, position Y axis won't change.

 https://github.com/onderk-motion/Automation-Blocks-Tools/assets/18551167/d4f507bb-c1f2-4054-a915-3b65eaab021e

 # Count Compositions
-You can count selected or all compositions in project panel.
+Count selected or all compositions in the project panel.
 You can localize or customize blocks like you want in #AutomationBlocksAe

 https://github.com/onderk-motion/Automation-Blocks-Tools/assets/18551167/f1144d27-88ae-4ccb-add5-7d4adfd3163d